Children, Young People and Families

 • A chance to meet other families and make new friends

-• A community supporting sight loss
+• A community supporting families experiencing sight loss

 Support for Families